zaid-g/SaltPass/README.md

 ```)chh7x\Q=Yp:w$NU```

-appending 4 characters to beginning of string, the result is the unique password.
+appending 4 characters to beginning of string, the result is the unique password:

 ```9zZ!)chh7x\Q=Yp:w$NU```

-## Features:
-- Simple
-- Fast
-- Memoryless: no data is kept/stored.
-User must re-enter master password every time program is run to retrieve passwords.
-- Secure: Process memory is cleared before program exits.
-Terminal hides password and salt while user inputs on screen.

 ## Usage:
 It is preferred that user doesn't copy password to clipboard, as any unprivileged process has access to data stored there.
 Instead, read output and type manually in the destination box.
 It is recommended that user runs Wayland protocol (ideally with screenshot disabled) over X for enhanced security.
 Under X, any unprivileged process can sniff and inject keystrokes from/into other processes (a malicious process can easily read master password and salt as they are inputed using keyboard) as well as read the content of the screen (a malicious process can easily read output password from screen).